What is a Static IP address?

 Most broadband providers offer a static IP address as an add-on to their business broadband deals.

-The costs are usually one-off; sometimes, broadband providers will add them to your monthly subscription.
+The costs are usually one-off; sometimes, broadband providers will add them to your monthly business broadband price.

 Can I get a static IP without switching broadband providers?